 This week, White told the news media that she and Cain engaged in an on-and-off affair for more than 13 years.
 She described the affair as “very casual.”

-Cain told the Union Leader that he repeatedly gave White money to help her with "month-to-month bills and expenses."
-But he denied the relationship was sexual, as White contends.
-He said the two were friends.
+In an editorial board meeting with the New Hampshire Union Leader, Cain said he repeatedly gave Ginger White money to help her with “month-to-month bills and expenses.”
+However, he denied a sexual affair, as White alleges.

 “I send checks to a lot of people; I help a lot of people,” Cain told Fox News on Thursday.
 “That in itself is not proof.
 So the other allegation in terms of it being a 13-year physical relationship, that is her words against my word.”

 In the interview, Cain said his wife, Gloria Cain, knew nothing about about White nor his financial support for her until the mother of two came forward last week.

 “My wife now knows,” he told the newspaper.
 “My wife and I have talked about it, and I have explained it to her.
 My wife understands that I’m a soft-hearted, giving person.”

 Cain told staffers this week he was reassessing his campaign in the wake of White’s allegation of an affair, and he acknowledged to reporters Wednesday that her account had led to a drop in contributions to his campaign.

 He said in the Thursday Union Leader interview that his wife’s feelings, as well as the reaction from supporters and donors, would be important factors in deciding whether he will stay the race.

 Cain told the newspaper he would drop out of the race if his wife asked him to, but quickly added that she wouldn’t.

 Though Gloria Cain rarely makes public appearances or statements, she told Fox News last month that she believed the sexual harassment allegations were “unfounded.”